-Step 2.
-Open the case, then press and hold the small button on the back of the case
+Step 2: Find the button on the back of the case

-So, that small button on the back of the AirPod Charging Case is the key to resetting the AirPods.
+So, that small button on the back of the AirPods' charging case is the key to resetting the AirPods.
 Hold it down for 15 seconds and the LED light on the case will change from white to amber.
 You can’t hold it down for too long, so there’s no reason to be worried about messing this up.

-It’s a good idea to hold this reset button away from the phone you’re trying to unpair from the headphones.
+It’s a good idea to hold this reset button away from the phone you’re trying to unpair from the true wireless earbuds.
 If it’s too close, it will just pull in all the same data as before.

 OK, so after the AirPods are reset it’s time to sync them with a new iOS device.
 To do that, all you need to do is hold the two devices close together and you should be able to connect ... as long as you're using an Apple device.

 If you're an Android user, you'll need to go to Settings > Connections > Bluetooth, and then connect them that way.

 (Optional) Step 4.
 Change the name of the AirPods